2 Hero Spotlights in Honor of Black History Month

 Lewis’ parents George and Rebecca Latimer quite literally risked it all to give their children a better future.
 Together they escaped slavery in Virginia and fled to Boston, Massachusetts in 1842.

-After George’s arrest, the Black community in Boston rallied around his case.
+But after George’s arrest, the Black community in Boston rallied around his case.
 At his trial George was defended by two of the most famous abolitionists of all time, Frederick Douglass and William Lloyd Garrison.

-But despite all the public support and outcry, the trial judge ruled that George was still the ‘property’ of the Virginia slave owner.
+Despite public support and outcry, the trial judge ruled that George was still the ‘property’ of the Virginia slave owner.
 He only became a free man after a local African American minister paid $400 for his freedom as a last resort.

 A self-made man

 Lewis Latimer was the youngest child, and although he was very intelligent and loved to read and draw, he spent most of his childhood working with his father.